 Some of the areas of scrub are being retained to maintain a diversity of habitat, with species such as the willow tit and other nesting birds benefiting.
 Unfortunately the planned work on Friday 7th December had to be cancelled due to adverse weather conditions.

 With a good turn out of volunteers we managed to make 13 bird boxes.

 Various different types of boxes were made, including ones for willow tits which have been spotted on the reserve.
 The boxes will be put in place on the reserve later in the winter to add to the existing boxes.
 They will be monitored over the coming years to check on the success of the project.

-Brambles are a valuable habitat for many species, but some of the brambles are encroaching on the paths around the pool and therefore need to be cut back to ensure access is maintained across the site.
+Brambles are a valuable habitat for many species, but some of the brambles were encroaching on the paths around the pool and therefore needed to be cut back to ensure access is maintained across the site.

 Look out for willow tits which have been heard recently along the brook.
 Also look out for Redwings, Fieldfares, Siskins, Long Tailed Tits, Nuthatches and Kingfishers, as well as the normal garden birds you would expect to see in the winter.

 Buzzards have nested near to the reserve and can often be seen soaring overhead.